evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 * The client application logs to client.log

 ## API Service
-* The client application logs to service.log
+* The API service logs to service.log
-* The API service makes use of JSend (https://github.com/omniti-labs/jsend) for all responses.
+* The API service makes use of JSend (https://github.com/omniti-labs/jsend) for its response.
 * The API uses the uuid and timestamp fields provided by the client application to store new records.
-File names follow the scheme: <uuid>_<timestamp>.json E.g. 3944eb9c-b927-11ea-b3de-0242ac130004_1593338576.5624585.json
+File names follow the scheme: *uuid*_*timestamp*.json E.g. 3944eb9c-b927-11ea-b3de-0242ac130004_1593338576.5624585.json
-* The API service is configured using config.json and records are stored as per the <records_dir> directory.
+* The API service is configured using config.json and records are stored as per the *records_dir* directory.
 * cron is used to schedule cleanup of records older than 1 week to avoid disk space bloat

 The server responds with either success: